nripstein/nripstein/README.md

 <p align="center">
-  I'm a student at McMaster University interested in Computational Statistics and healthcare applications
+  I'm a stats PhD student at U of T interested in Computational Statistics and healthcare applications
 </p>

 <p align="center">